Khaleda Zia: Second premiership (2001–2006)

-The BNP formed a four-party alliance on 6 January 1999 to increase its chances of returning to power in the next general elections.
-These included its former political foe, the Jatiya Party, and the Islamic parties such as Jamaat-e-Islami Bangladesh and Islami Oikya Jote.
-It encouraged protests against the Awami League.

-Many residents strongly criticized Zia and the BNP for allying with Jamaat-e-Islami.
+The BNP formed a four-party alliance with the Jatiya Party (E), Jamaat-e-Islami, Jatiya Party (N), and the Islami Oikya Jote on 6 January 1999.
+It encouraged protests against the Awami League government.
+Many residents strongly criticized Zia and the BNP for allying with Jamaat-e-Islami, which had been accused of siding with Pakistani Forces during the Liberation War.
 The four-party alliance participated in the 1 October 2001 general elections, winning two-thirds of the seats in parliament and 46% of the vote (compared to the principal opposition party's 40%).
-Zia was sworn in as the Prime Minister of Bangladesh.

-She worked on a 100-day programme to fulfil most of her election pledges to the nation.
-During this term, the share of domestic resources in economic development efforts grew.
-Bangladesh began to attract a higher level of international investment for the development of the country's infrastructure, energy resources and businesses, including from the United States, Great Britain, and Japan.
+Following her inauguration, Zia worked on a 100-day programme to fulfill most of her election pledges to the nation.
+Her government worked to educate young girls (nearly 70% of Bangladeshi women were illiterate) and distribute food to the poor (half of Bangladesh's 135 million people lived below the poverty line).
 Restoration of law and order was an achievement during the period.

-Zia promoted neighbourly relations in her foreign policy.
-In her "look-east policy", she worked to bolster regional cooperation in South Asia and adherence to the UN Charter of Human Rights.
-She negotiated the settlement of international disputes and renounced the use of force in international relations.
-Bangladesh began to participate in United Nations international peacekeeping efforts.
 In 2006, Forbes magazine featured her administration in a major story praising her achievements.
+When Zia became prime minister for the third time, the share of domestic resources in economic development efforts grew.
+Bangladesh began to attract a higher level of international investment for the development of the country's infrastructure, energy resources and businesses, including from the United States, United Kingdom, and Japan.
-Her government worked to educate young girls (nearly 70% of Bangladeshi women were illiterate) and distribute food to the poor (half of Bangladesh's 135 million people lived below the poverty line).
-Her government promoted strong GDP growth (5%) based on economic reforms and support of an entrepreneurial culture.

-When Zia became prime minister for the third time, the GDP growth rate of Bangladesh remained above 6 percent.
+Her government promoted strong GDP growth based on economic reforms and support of an entrepreneurial culture.
+During this term, the GDP growth rate of Bangladesh remained above 6 percent.
 The Bangladesh per capita national income rose to 482 dollars.
 The foreign exchange reserves of Bangladesh had crossed 3 billion dollars from the previous 1 billion dollars.
 The foreign direct investments of Bangladesh had risen to 2.5 billion dollars.
 The industrial sector of the GDP had exceeded 17 percent at the end of Zia's office.
+At the same time, Bangladesh was the most corrupt country in the world according to the Corruption Perceptions Index during her tenure.
+Overall, the BNP's term between 2001 and 2006 saw significant growth in the industrial and service sectors of the economy, as well as uplifting of people from poverty, and Bangladesh emerged as an economic stronghold in South Asia.